-Note: The admin menu displays if you don’t have the following feature enabled Hide Adminbar.
-If you have the following feature enabled Show Adminbar to Admin and the member is not an admin member, then they will not see the admin menu.
+Note: The admin menu is displayed if you don’t have the following feature Hide Adminbar enabled.
+If you have the following feature Show Adminbar to Admin enabled and the member is not an admin member, they will not see the adminbar menu.

 WordPress Simple Membership Hide Adminbar

 Step 1 ) First go to WP Membership -> Settings as illustrated in the following image to manage the following options.
-Make sure you play around with these options because they all play a different role.
+Make sure you play around with these options to understand further how they work because each option play a different role.

 - Hide Adminbar = This hides the adminbar for all members.